anira-project/anira/docs/anira-usage.md

 ### Step 1: Define your Model Configuration

-Start by specifying your model configuration using ``anira::InferenceConfig``.
+Start by specifying your model configuration using `anira::InferenceConfig`.
 This includes the model path, input/output shapes, and other critical settings that match the requirements of your model.

 #### Step 1.1: Define the model information and the corresponding inference backend

 First pass the model information and the corresponding inference backend in a `std::vector<anira::ModelData>`. `anira::ModelData` offers two ways to define the model information:

-1. Pass the model path
+1. Pass the model path as a string:
 ```cpp
 {std::string model_path, anira::InferenceBackend backend}
 ```
-2. Pass the binary data
+2. Pass the model data as binary information:
 ```cpp
 {void* model_data, size_t model_size, anira::InferenceBackend backend}
 ```